mfatihy70/BeeWareProject/README.md

-This is my BeWare Project
+This is my BeeWare Project and I love it
-This is a conflicting change from local